oklena/SyriaTel_Customer_Churn/README.md

 This folder contains the source code for created functions for use during this project.

 ## Background
-The overall goal for our group was to create a model that has the lowest chance of making a type two error or give results that are false negative.
-In this case that would mean the model predicts a person will cancel their contract with SyriaTel but do not do so.
+The overall goal for our group was to create a model that has the lowest F1 score showing the least number of both type one and type two errors.

 ## Data
 The [project data](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset) came from Kaggle.com.
 It contains data on phoneplans from over 3300 customers detailing information specific to billing of the customer, information specific to the customer, and information detailing each customers plan, the number of times a customer has called customer service, and finally whether or not the customer has cancelled their contract which is represented by churn in the dataset.
 The data can most esily be uploaded to a notebook using the Pandas read .csv method.